 They don’t call Anne Robinson Queen of Mean for nothing.
 For years, she took companies to task on Watchdog; followed by grilling terrified contestants on BBC’s The Weakest Link.
-A vocal supporter of the White Horse Hunt, she also has less controversial interests: this year, she’s chair of judges for The 2017 David Vaisey Prize for Gloucestershire Libraries.
+A vocal supporter of the White Horse Hunt, she also has less controversial interests: last year, she chaired on a panel of judges for The 2017 David Vaisey Prize for Gloucestershire Libraries.

 Dr Gill Rouse

 Through her work as a haematologist – and through her own personal experiences – this dedicated doctor realised patients undergoing cancer treatment needed more help and support.
 So along with a colleague – the late Dr Robert Dalton – she founded LINC back in 1998.
 Today, the charity continues to provide wonderful care for patients undergoing intensive chemo.

 JK Rowling and the Cotswolds go way back; the world-famous Harry Potter author went to school in the Forest of Dean.
 Gloucestershire also has the dubious distinction of having provided the inspiration for the names of Harry’s deeply unpleasant aunt and uncle - the Dursleys.

 Schooled in the Forest of Dean (where her parents ran a shop, and where she still lives today), Janet was created Baroness Royall of Blaisdon in 2004 for her services to Parliament, which culminated in her appointment as Leader of the Opposition in the House of Lords in 2008, a post from which she has now retired.